 NCGS §130A-309.218 (b) (2) c. requires that a description of the planned uses of the property during the post-closure period be included in the post-closure plan.
 At this time, no planned uses have been identified for the property.
+The property will be actively marketed as an industrial use site for development through the local and state economic development commission .
 In accordance with NCGS §130A-309.218 (b) (2) c., any post-closure use of the property will not disturb the integrity of the cap system, base liner system, or any other components of the containment system or the function of the monitoring systems, unless necessary to comply with the requirements of this subsection.
 NCDENR will be consulted prior to any disturbance of the structural fill project and/or its containment system.
 Prior to any disturbance, the Operator will demonstrate that disturbance of the cap system, base liner system, or other component of the containment system will not increase the potential threat to public health, safety, and welfare; the environment; and natural resources as required by NCGS §130A-309.218 (b) (2) c.